Table of Contents Hide

 - Nature of recurrence

-- Tolerance level of the patient to certain medications, procedures or therapies
+- The tolerance level of the patient to certain medications, procedures, or therapies

-Specialists for treatment include neurosurgeons, medical oncologists and radiation oncologists.
-In addition to the specialist, the team may include other professionals such as a nurse, dietitian, mental health counsellor, physical therapist, occupational therapist, and/or speech therapist.
+Specialists for treatment include neurosurgeons, medical oncologists, and radiation oncologists.
+In addition to the specialist, the team may include other professionals such as a nurse, dietitian, mental health counselor, physical therapist, occupational therapist, and/or speech therapist.

 Treatment for the primary brain tumor may include: